ned14/outcome/Readme.md

  - [x] Regen docs and submit bugs to Standardese
  - [x] Translate docs into Boost edition
  - [x] Get AFIO et al working with latest Outcome
+ - [ ] Hyperlink all the tutorial mentions of things to the reference docs.
  - [ ] Check all files in Boost edition have licence boilerplate (issue #38)

 # Changes since v1: